amarks0/100-days-of-code/log.md

 **Today's Progress**: A little more work with the react course during Dbd matches~.
 I finished the lottery ball exercise and moved on to the next section which featured some more state exercises.

 **Thoughts**: Finally Friday~

+### Day ???: April 18, 2021

+**Today's Progress**: I plan to do some freeCodeCamp challenges for redux.
+Maybe even some of the personal project I started (that I totally didn't forget about...)

+**Thoughts**: Wow.
+Hello #100DaysOfCode.
+Its been almost 10 days of no outside work coding.
+Fail! haha.
+I decided that this hiatus will not count towards my day count.. so starting next day I code it will be continuing on starting from day 37.
+0:)